 In 1992, I accepted an invitation to share my Great Wall adventure with eight hundred professional engineers in Houston, Texas.

 Following my presentation, I invited audience members to ask questions.
-One by one--engineers from every state in America stepped forward to ask a variety of questions about my journey, such as: What I ate, what I enjoyed most,
+One after another, engineers from every state in America stepped forward to ask a variety of questions about my journey, such as: what I ate, what I thought, who I

 Unfortunately, my dear, you are talking about the wrong wall in the wrong country.
-Bless you heart, Honey, you are talking about the Berlin Wall--in Germany”!!!!
-As the room echoed with thunderous
+Bless you heart, honey, you are talking about the Berlin Wall…in Germany!!!”
+As the room echoed with thunderous applause, the well-dressed

 gentleman--looking like a hound dog with his tail between his legs-- scurried out of the Ballroom.

 The following year, the National Engineers Association sent

 me a Christmas card.
 The association's president added a postscript:

 you’d like to know--- the engineer who appeared “geographically challenged” after your Great Wall Presentation, resigned from our association.”

 The president added: “It is better to remain silent and be thought a fool, then to open one’s mouth and remove all doubt."